natan-dot-com/natan-dot-com/README.md

 I used to love maths since when I was in High School.
 After getting into university I could say I met up what **real** maths is and then my interest in it just grew up!
 Almost all of my study moments in maths happen outside the university and I think it's doing really good for academic pourposes.

 I could also point some of the areas I'm most interested in:
-- Multivariable Calculus and Real Analysis
+- General Statistics and Probability
 - Discrete Mathematics and Graph Theory
 - Abstract and Linear Algebra
-- General Statistics and Probability

 It's certainly the science field which gets me excited the most. :)